Dix–Hallpike test

-The Dix–Hallpike test — or Nylén–Bárány test — is a diagnostic maneuver from the group of rotation tests used to identify benign paroxysmal positional vertigo (BPPV).
+The Dix–Hallpike or Nylén–Bárány test is a diagnostic maneuver from the group of rotation tests used to identify benign paroxysmal positional vertigo (BPPV).

 Procedure

 When performing the Dix–Hallpike test, patients are lowered quickly to a supine position (lying horizontally with the face and torso facing up) with the neck extended 30 degrees below horizontal by the clinician performing the maneuver.

 The Dix–Hallpike and the side-lying testing position have yielded similar results.
 As such, the side-lying position can be used if the Dix–Hallpike cannot be performed easily.